Carefree self-guided walking and geocaching holidays with a personal touch.

 Day three: Vila Nova de Milfontes to Almograve.
 A 15 km (4½-5 hours / somewhat difficult) walk continuing on the Fishermen's Trail along the coast with the spectacular views of the Mira estuary from the bridge and equally enjoyable views if you choose to take the shortcut by boat..
 A relatively short walking day which gives you time to enjoy the area to its full extent, particularly Brejo Largo beach.
 You will spend the night at a delightful guest house situated just behind the sand dunes at Almograve.

 Day four: Almograve to Zambujeira do Mar.
-A 22km (6½-7 hours / somewhat difficult) walk heading south from Almograve, passing scented pine forest to the village of Cavaleiro and the historic Cabo Sardão lighthouse.
+A 22km (6½-7 hours / somewhat difficult) walk heading south from Almograve, passing a scented pine forest to the village of Cavaleiro and the historic Cabo Sardão lighthouse.
 From the cliff tops you can view the nests of white storks on the rocky crags, something that is unique to this short stretch of coastline.
 You will spend the night at a small guest house close to the centre of Zambujeira do Mar.

 Day five: Zambujeira do Mar to Odeceixe.
 An 18 km (6½-7 hours / somewhat difficult) walk along a coastal path, passing the wonderful beaches of Alteirinhos, Carvalhal, Machados and Amalia en route to the fishing village of Azenha do Mar, with its seemingly inaccessible natural harbour.
 The trail continues along the cliff tops, through the sand dunes to reach the majestic Ponta em Branco, with views over Odeceixe beach and estuary and southwards along the western Algarve coast.
 You will spend the night at a small guest house close to the river in Odeceixe.